-About two months before the expected issue of a newsletter, the editorial responsible (GAC) coordinated an internal "call for ideas" in order to select the newsletter's topics.
-Partners in charge of activities or having first-hand knowledge of the topics to be reported on have then been requested to provide a ready-to-publish article within 4 weeks.
-GAC then took care of editing and harmonising the contributions, setting up the newsletter, and circulating it to:
+About two months before the expected issue of a newsletter, the editorial responsible (inno) will coordinate an internal "call for ideas" in order to select the newsletter's topics.
+Partners in charge of activities or having first-hand knowledge of the topics to be reported on will then be requested to provide a ready-to-publish article within 4 weeks. inno will then take care of editing and harmonising the contributions, setting up the newsletter, and circulating it to